fieldtrip/website/faq/other/datasets.md

 ## ECoG-protocol

-- Intracranial EEG data (ECoG and Stereo EEG) obtained at the UC Irvine Medical Center.
+- Intracranial EEG data (ECoG and sEEG) obtained at the UC Irvine Medical Center.
 Includes a pre-implantation MR and a post-implantation CT, the latter showing the recording electrodes.
 - Download the dataset [SubjectUCI29.zip](https://download.fieldtriptoolbox.org/tutorial/SubjectUCI29.zip) from our download server.

 Documentation referring to this dataset: